JustRedTTG/PGE_Docs/docs/source/general-gui.rst

     pe.slider.normal(rect, imageS, minS, maxS, current, back, color, w, enableT, colorT, wT) pe.slider.boxed(rect, imageS, minS, maxS, current, back, lineout, color, enableT, colorT)

-Phew! alot to take in huh, let's go over everything one by one:
+Phew! a lot to take in huh, let's go over everything one by one:

 * rect - the rect here is the same as the button rect ``(startX,startY,sizeX,sizeY)``
 * imageS (image mode) - if you want a custom image for the slider itself you'd supply it here